felixge/felixge.de/_drafts/postgresql-operations-that-you-cant-explain.md

 ---
 layout: post
-title: "Postgres operations that you can't EXPLAIN"
+title: "PostgreSQL operations that you can't EXPLAIN"
 ---

-I am currently dabbling in postgres internals in my spare time, including trying to understand the query planner and executor.
+I am currently dabbling in PostgreSQL internals in my spare time, including trying to understand the query planner and executor.
 It's a deeply humbling experience, but occasionally I'm delighted to be able to answer simple questions I'm researching.

-One of these questions is how postgres is executing `ORDER BY` clauses inside of aggregate calls.
+One of these questions is how PostgreSQL is executing `ORDER BY` clauses inside of aggregate expressions.

-Consider a simple table made of 3 integers, 1...3:
+Consider a simple table that holds 3 rows of an int column ranging from 1 to 3:

 ```
-postgres=# CREATE TABLE foo AS
+# CREATE TABLE foo AS
-postgres-# SELECT * FROM generate_series(1, 3) i;
+SELECT * FROM generate_series(1, 3) i;
 SELECT 3
-postgres=# SELECT * FROM foo;
+# SELECT * FROM foo;
  i
 ---
  1